BJP committed to boosting growth of Karnataka, to seek support based on development agenda: PM Modi

 He said Karnataka is a powerhouse of development thanks to the hardworking people of the state and the BJP will seek votes based on the party's development agenda.

-Karnataka will go to assembly polls on May 19 and counting of votes will take place on May 13.
+Karnataka will go to assembly polls on May 10 and the counting of votes will take place on May 13.

 "BJP is committed to furthering the growth journey of Karnataka and to empower the poor, marginalised and downtrodden.
 We will seek people's blessings based on our development agenda," PM Modi said in a tweet.

-The BJP in Karnataka has expressed confidence of its victory in the polls.
+The BJP in Karnataka has expressed confidence in its victory in the polls.

 "The date of lotus blooming in the state is fixed!
 Kannadigas are eager to bless with a clear majority.
 The cadre of workers is ready to work day and night from today to bring the party to power.
 Karnataka will win," the party said in a tweet.